 Snow in Ladakh in March

 There can be two questions here really.
-First is that will you get to see a live snowfall?
+First, will you get to see a live snowfall?
 Chances are that yes you may, but try to plan in early March for it.

 Leh Ladakh Weather in March

-If you were planning to stay at places like Nubra valley, Karzok, Chumathang, Hanle, etc then there may not be any running water in the toilets as well.
+If you were planning to stay at places like Nubra Valley, Karzok, Chumathang, Hanle, etc then there may not be any running water in the toilets as well.
 In this case, you will have to do your morning business squatting over a dry pit.
-Another thing to consider before you plan on being in Ladakh in winter.

 This is the strange time when you can get frostbite if you weren’t careful and can even get sunburnt.
-Yes, even though it is winter but the sun can still give you some serious tan when it is there in the sky shining bright.
+Even though it is winter the sun can still give you some serious tan when it is there in the sky shining bright.